mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter2.md

 # Chapter 2.
 Functional Programming Techniques for Concurrency

+## Summary

+* Function composition applies the result of one function to the input of another, creating a new function
+* Closure is an in-line delegate/anonymous method attached to it's parent method, where the variables defined in the parent's body can be referenced from within the anonymous method
+* Closure provides a convenient way to give a function access to local state, even outside of scope
+* Memoization is a technique that caches results instead of recomputing them.
+* Precomputation performs an initial computation that generates a series of results, usually in the form of a lookup table.
+  * This can be shared to reduce the number of unnecessary computations.
+  * Generally replaces memoization and is used in combination with partial applied functions
+* Lazy initialization is another variation of caching
+  * Defers the computation of a factory function until needed
+  * Creates the object only once
+  * Improves performance by reducing memory consumption and reducing unnecessary computation

 ## 2.1.
 Using function composition to solve complex problems

 *Function composition* - combining of functions in a manner where the output from one function becomes the input for the next function, leading to the creation of a new function